SaaS Economics

 Usage-based pricing charges per unit of consumption: queries run, gigabytes stored, messages sent, compute-seconds burned.
 The revenue line tracks what the customer actually does with the product, and it can grow without anyone signing a new order form.

 Said plainly: seat-based revenue grows when the customer decides to grow.
 Usage-based revenue grows when the customer’s workload grows, decision or not.
 That single difference is why the two models produce such different retention numbers, and why the choice is upstream of almost everything else in the unit economics.
+Once the model is chosen, the next problem is the shape of the ladder itself, worked through in SaaS pricing tiers: how to design the ladder.

 Usage-based leaders show expansion through consumption growth